-I considered dropping down to help them, but where, and what good will it do?
+I considered dropping down to help them but where, and what good will it do?
 The last thing they needed was to deal with me if something happened.
 So I just held on, feeling useless while I watched them struggle.
 It wasn’t very cheering.
-The next wave had already broke and was rushing toward us like a small freight train.
+The next wave had already broken and was rushing toward us like a small freight train.
 Though only three feet high, the roiling water had more than enough force to punch us over.
 “VAI!”
 Mamede cried out again, with more urgency now.

 Whatever you’ve heard about wave sets—the number of waves and the size in those sets—don’t believe it.
 There are no preordained patterns and every wave is different.
 At least this wave was building farther out, giving me hope we would reach it before it broke.

-In the short interlude before that question was answered, I recalled the image on João’s T-shirt — the surfer riding the huge wave.
+In the short interlude before that question was answered, I recalled the image on João’s T-shirt — the surfer riding the monster wave.
 Here he was taunting me again, “ON THE LINE,” causing my mind to race ahead.
 In a rapid-fire series of comic strip frames I saw my fate play out:

 F1—Jangada at foot of monster wave, four men cringing.

 F2—Jangada climbing vertical face, three men springing from the deck, fourth man holding post with frozen death-grip.

 F3—Wave breaking like giant claw, jangada flipping back, three men spinning in the air, fourth man still holding post with frozen death-grip.

 F5—Jangada capsized, three men landing safely in the water, fourth man not visible.